 Subject to exceptions and provisions contained in the Canada Business Corporations Act, a director or an officer of the Corporation shall disclose to the Corporation, in writing or by requesting to have it entered in the minutes of meetings of directors or of meetings of committees of directors, the nature and extent of any interest that he or she has in a material contract or material transaction, whether made or proposed, with the Corporation, if the director or officer (a) is a party to the contract or transaction; (b) is a director or an officer, or an individual acting in a similar capacity, of a party to the contract or transaction; or (c) has a material interest in a party to the contract or transaction.
 In addition, the director shall, if requested by any other director, not be present at a meeting while the Board of Directors is considering any such material contract and shall not vote on such material contract, unless permitted by law.

-Officers and employees are expected to advise and obtain the approval of the Chairman or a Co-Chief Executive Officer prior to joining the board of directors of another corporation or business entity outside the Power group.
+Officers and employees are expected to advise and obtain the approval of the Chairman or a Co-Chief Executive Officer prior to joining the board of directors of another business corporation or entity outside the Power group and to advise and obtain the approval of their supervisor or direct report prior to joining the board of directors of a not-for-profit corporation or entity.

 The Corporation is committed to carrying out its business ethically and without the use of bribery.
 Directors, officers, and employees are expected to abide by the Corporation’s Global Anti-Bribery Policy, which prohibits receiving, promising, giving, providing, or authorizing the provision of anything of value to obtain or retain business, an advantage, or favoured treatment from anyone.